Praveen1425/Sentence-AutoCompletion/README.md

 # Step 5: Train the Model
 Run train_model.py to preprocess the text data and train the LSTM model.

-bash
-Copy
-Edit
 python train_model.py
-This will:

-Clean the text data.
+This will: Clean the text data.

 Tokenize and vectorize the text.